 Women of the Industrial Era

-Sojourner Truth's contributions to abolitionism and women's suffrage.
-She worked tirelessly to aid the freed men after the Civil War and brought about increased recognition of their plight.
-Students will discuss the right of all voices to be heard in a democracy and determine how Sojourner Truth's work on behalf of various causes was philanthropic.
+Sojourner Truth's contributions to abolitionism and women's suffrage are revealed through her own words.
+She worked tirelessly to aid the freed men after the Civil War and brought increased recognition to their plight.
+We discuss the right of all voices to be heard in a democracy and determine how Sojourner Truth's work was philanthropic.

-This lesson is designed to challenge students' thinking about the famous suffragist Susan B. Anthony.
+This lesson is designed to expnd awareness about the famous suffragist Susan B. Anthony.
 Although she is best known for this role, she was active in six different causes as an abolitionist, educational reformer, labor activist, temperance worker, suffragist, and women's rights campaigner.

 This lesson explores the contributions made by Clara Barton as a nurse and founder of the American Red Cross.
 Her work is an example of the women from the Industrial Era making a difference through contributions to society.
 This lesson incorporates a service project connecting youth to the Red Cross.